chee-finance/chee-subgraph/README.md

 ### ABI

 The ABI used is `ctoken.json`.
-It is a stripped down version of the full abi provided by Chee, that satisfies the calls we need to make for both cCELO and cBEP20 contracts.
-This way we can use 1 ABI file, and one mapping for cCELO and cBEP20.
+It is a stripped down version of the full abi provided by Chee, that satisfies the calls we need to make for both cBNB and cBEP20 contracts.
+This way we can use 1 ABI file, and one mapping for cBNB and cBEP20.

 ## Getting started with querying